 Clinical Nurse Specialists (CNS) are advanced practice nurses (APNs) who specialize in a specific field of nursing.
 They also hold a master’s or doctoral degree in the practice area.
 A CNS may have expertise in pediatrics, geriatrics, gynecological health, critical care, oncology, psychiatrists, rehabilitation, or many other specialties.

 Beyond the duties of traditional registered nurses, Clinical Specialists are responsible for diagnosing and treating certain illnesses, injuries, or conditions in the specialized field across various health care settings.
 Since the current demand for CNSs already exceeds the supply, there are ample opportunities in the career to earn an average salary of $78,000.

 10. Certified Dialysis Nurse

-Certified Dialysis Nurses, also called nephrology or renal nurses, help patients whose kidneys are no longer functioning properly and rely on dialysis equipment to eliminate wastes.
-Dialysis nurses are responsible for conducting this life-saving process for patients in acute or chronic kidney failure, so that the toxins do not build up within their body.
-In order to become certified in the career, nurses need to have a RN license and a minimum of 2,000 hours of dialysis experience.
+Certified Dialysis Nurses are also called nephrology or renal nurses.
+These nurses help patients whose kidneys are no longer functioning properly and rely on dialysis equipment to eliminate waste.
+Dialysis nurses are responsible for conducting this life-saving process for patients in acute or chronic kidney failure so that the toxins do not build up within their bodies.
+To be certified, nurses need an RN license and at least 2,000 hours of dialysis experience.
 Certified Dialysis Nurses earn an annual average salary of $63,500 in this high-demand profession.
-Most of these specialized nurses are employed in dialysis clinics and hospital dialysis units.
+Most of these specialized nurses work in dialysis clinics and hospital dialysis units.

-According to the Bureau of Labor Statistics, there is expected to be a continued high demand for nurses to help abate the current shortage.
-Those interested in an in-demand career in the fascinating and rewarding field should consider these top ten nursing career specialties.
-Not only will they provide a larger paycheck, they offer unique opportunities to work in vital careers that suit individual interests.
+According to the Bureau of Labor Statistics, there is a continued high demand for nurses to fill the current shortage.
+Those interested in an in-demand career in the fascinating and rewarding field should consider these top nursing career specialties.
+A specialization will provide a larger paycheck.
+Additionally, they also offer unique opportunities to work in vital careers that suit individual interests.